7. General Settings » Graphs & Storage¶

 IP |

-Matches all IP packets, irrespective of higher protocols.
-Always enabled |
+Matches all IP packets, regardless of higher-layer protocols.
+Always enabled. |

 TCP |